AltoliSon/E-learning-course/Modul 1.md

 - Describe the responsibilities and skillsets of a Data Analyst.
 - Summarize a typical day in the life of a Data Analyst.
 ---
-# Modern data ecosystem and the role of data analytics
+# I. Modern data ecosystem and the role of data analytics
-## Course introduction
+## 1.1 Course introduction
-# Welcome to the Introductory Course on Data Analytics

 Welcome to this **introductory course on Data Analytics**, the first in a series of courses designed to prepare you for a career as a **junior data analyst**.